 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Liege Airport's score of 21 is higher than 53% of the industry.
+Liege Airport's score of 21 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Liege Airport reported total carbon emissions of approximately 114,527,000 kg CO2e, with a significant portion, about 113,018,000 kg CO2e, classified under Scope 3 emissions.
-This marks a reduction from 2022, when total emissions were about 130,323,000 kg CO2e, including 1,509,000 kg CO2e from Scope 1 emissions and 129,186,000 kg CO2e from Scope 3.
+This marks a reduction from 2022, when total emissions were about 130,323,000 kg CO2e, including 1,509,000 kg CO2e from Scope 1.
 The airport's emissions have decreased from about 150,279,000 kg CO2e in 2021, indicating a positive trend in their carbon footprint management.
 Liege Airport has set ambitious climate commitments, aiming to reduce its relative CO2 emissions by at least 85% by 2040, using 2017 as the baseline year.
-This target specifically pertains to Scope 3 emissions and includes plans to offset any remaining emissions through sustainable projects that engage local communities.
-Additionally, the airport is committed to achieving net-zero emissions for its Scope 1 and Scope 2 emissions by 2050, without relying on compensation systems.
-These initiatives reflect Liege Airport's dedication to addressing climate change and reducing its environmental impact, aligning with industry standards for sustainability and carbon management.
+Additionally, the airport plans to achieve net-zero emissions for Scope 1 and Scope 2 by 2050 without relying on compensation systems.
+These initiatives reflect a long-term commitment to sustainability and community involvement in environmental projects.
+The emissions data is not cascaded from any parent organization, indicating that Liege Airport S.A. independently reports its carbon footprint and climate strategies.

 Access structured emissions data, company-specific emission factors, and source documents